Secondary and Middle Grades Education, M.Ed.

 Become an evidence-based instructional leader, reflective scholar-practitioner, and responsive change agent.

-The Master of Education (M.Ed.) in Secondary and Middle Grades Education is for teachers certified in middle (4-8) or secondary (6-12) English/language arts, history/social studies, mathematics, or the sciences.
+The Master of Education (M.Ed.) in Secondary and Middle Grades Education is fully online and designed for teachers certified in middle (4-8) or secondary (6-12) English/language arts, history/social studies, mathematics, or the sciences.

 Why choose the M.Ed. in Secondary and Middle Grades Education at KSU?